 Let’s take a moment and think about a typical backpacker.
 What comes up first?
 A person, who is backpacking through Europe maximum fun, experiences, unbelievable stories, and with as little money as possible?
-Sounds like backpacking Europe on a budget?
+Sounds like budget backpacking?

 Keeping travel costs down has many options.
 Some travel tips are more convenient and comfortable.
 Like living like a normal person.
 Of course, there is also the other side which is not so pleasant, but still adventurous and saves a ton of travel costs.
 How much does it cost?
 In the end, backpacking through Europe cost depends on traveling style.